scheb/tombstone/README.md

 scheb/tombstone
 ===============

-Implements the concept of **Tombstones for PHP**.
+Implements the concept of **tombstones for dead code detection in PHP**.
+If you're not familiar with that concept, read below.

-Report generation provided by [scheb/tombstone-analyzer](https://github.com/scheb/tombstone-analyzer).
+This library provides you with a toolbox to place and track tombstones in your code. [scheb/tombstone-analyzer](https://github.com/scheb/tombstone-analyzer) can be used for report generation.

 [![Build Status](https://travis-ci.org/scheb/tombstone.svg?branch=master)](https://travis-ci.org/scheb/tombstone)
 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/scheb/tombstone/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/scheb/tombstone/?branch=master)